UPDATED FOR 2020

 - Some popular VPNs, such as VyprVPN do not allow torrenting.

 TIP: If you are looking for a free VPN for torrenting, we explain here why we advise against this and why free VPNs are almost always a poor choice for torrenters.

-- ExpressVPN Great speeds, keeps no logs, kill switch and easy to use on all devices
+- ExpressVPN Best VPN for torrenting.
+Great speeds, keeps no logs, kill switch and easy to use on all devices

-- NordVPN No logs and offers specific servers for torrenting
+- NordVPN Best budget VPN.
+No logs and offers specific servers for torrenting

-- Cyberghost No logs with great connection speeds
+- CyberGhost Good value VPN for torrent users.
+No logs with great connection speeds.

 - IPVanish Network designed for torrenting, but doesn’t unblock Netflix